Feeling your heart racing, skipping, pounding, thumping, jumping can be so scary.

 Diagnosed with a class II heart murmur and scared this means trouble?

-I was told I had a class II heart murmur.
+I was told I had a class II heart murmur by a cardiologist.
 It was scary when the cardiologist kept on listening to his stethoscope; I kept wondering why he wouldn’t put the instrument down already.

-He ordered an echocardiogram and an MR angiogram.
-Find out what the diagnosis was…
+He ordered an echocardiogram and an MR angiogram — and I finally got the diagnosis.

 …………………………………………….